Share Aware overview

 On very rare occasions Social Care, whilst undertaking an investigation under s47 of the Children Act 1989, may want to speak to a child without a parents’ knowledge.
 This would be a decision made in collaboration with partner agencies and would only be done in situations where a child might be at immediate risk.
 To gain consent at this point may increase the level of risk to the child or cause evidence of a crime to be lost.

 The procedures, which we follow, have been laid down by the Local Safeguarding Children’s Board, and the school has adopted a Child Protection Policy in line with this for the safety of all.
-If you want to know more about our procedures, please speak to Ms A Preston - Headteacher or Mrs A Sutton- Deputy Headteacher.
+If you want to know more about our procedures, please speak to Ms A Preston - Headteacher or Mrs H Alexander- Acting Co-Deputy Headteacher.

-Mrs Warnock-Horn is the Interim Executive Board member with responsibility for Safeguarding.
+Mr Tony Eccleston is the Full Governing Board member with responsibility for Safeguarding.

 Security and Safety